opencog/opencog/opencog/eva/README.md

    the human faces visible in the room).
 The goal of this model is
    two-fold:

-   ** Allow the robot to be self-aware, and engage in natural langauge
+   ** Allow the robot to be self-aware, and engage in natural language
       dialog about what it is doing.

-   ** Enable an "action orchestrator" to manage behaviors coming from
+   ** Enable an "action orchestrater" to manage behaviors coming from
       multiple sources.

 Some things it currently doesn't do, but should: